Genius Sports (NYSE:GENI) Announces Quarterly Earnings Results

-Genius Sports (NYSE:GENI) released its quarterly earnings data on Tuesday.
-The company reported ($3.08) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.91) by ($2.17), MarketWatch Earnings reports.
-The firm had revenue of $55.90 million during the quarter, compared to analysts’ expectations of $53.75 million.
-The firm’s revenue for the quarter was up 108.6% on a year-over-year basis.
+Genius Sports (NYSE:GENI) announced its earnings results on Tuesday.
+The company reported ($3.08) earnings per share for the quarter, missing the consensus estimate of ($0.91) by ($2.17), MarketWatch Earnings reports.
+The firm had revenue of $55.90 million for the quarter, compared to analyst estimates of $53.75 million.
+Genius Sports’s quarterly revenue was up 108.6% on a year-over-year basis.

 Genius Sports Limited develops and sells technology-led products and services to the sports, sports betting, and sports media industries.
 It offers technology infrastructure for the collection, integration, and distribution of live data of sports leagues; streaming solutions, comprising of technology, automatic production, and distribution for sports to commercialize video footage of their games; and end-to-end integrity services to sports leagues, such as full-time active monitoring technology, which uses mathematical algorithms to identify and flag suspicious betting activity in global betting markets, as well as full suite of online and offline educational and consultancy services.